In John Adams’ 1776 essay Thoughts on Government, he made the case for a bicameral Congress – that is, a Congress made up of two separate houses:

 4. A representative assembly, although extremely well qualified and absolutely necessary as a branch of the legislative, is unfit to exercise the executive power, for want of two essential properties: secrecy and despatch.

-5. A representative assembly is still less qualified for the judicial power, because it is too numerous, too slow and too little skilled in the laws.
+5. A representative assembly is still less qualified for the judicial power because it is too numerous, too slow and too little skilled in the laws.

 6. Because a single assembly, possessed of all the powers of government, would make arbitrary laws for their own interest, execute all laws arbitrarily for their own interest, and adjudge all controversies in their own favour.

 Let the representative assembly elect by ballot, from among themselves or their constituents, or both, a distinct [separate] assembly which, for the sake of perspicuity we will call a council.
-It may consist of any number you please, say twenty or thirty, and should have a free and independent exercise of its judgment – and a negative voice in the legislature.
+It may consist of any number you please, say 20 or 30, and should have a free and independent exercise of its judgment – and a negative voice in the legislature.
 These two bodies [should be] made integral parts of the legislature.”